 I’m currently a Postdoctoral Fellow at Rutgers University—Camden in the Center for Urban Research Education and Department of Public Policy and Administration, having recently received my Ph.D in Sociology at the University of Washington.
 My research interests focus on residential segregation, urban growth and the changing spatial distribution of place-based inequalities.
-I have published research in Urban Affairs Review.
+I have published research in peer-reviewed outlets like Urban Affairs Review, Demography and Cityscape.
 My work has a quantitative focus, and I am a big proponent of the R language for statistical analysis and data visualization.
 I ❤ ggplot2.

 My dissertation investigates the importance of rising suburban poverty for processes of residential mobility and neighborhood segregation.
 Empirical analyses draw on Census data and the Panel Study of Income Dynamics (PSID).

 The chapters of this work focus on:

 - modeling how stratified patterns of suburban residential mobility underpin racial and ethnic disparities in exposure to suburban neighborhood poverty